HazemAM/Tip/README.md

     }
     ```

 2.  `hidden`: Indicates that the message timer has ended, and *Tip* should now be hidden.
-Again, you can use anything here.
-You can also combine both `shown` and `hidden` with one effect, e.g.:
+Like `shown`, the CSS property `opacity` is used here.
+You can also use anything here.
+You can combine both `shown` and `hidden` with one effect, e.g.:

     ```css
     #tip.shown,